arbor-sim/arbor/doc/dev/matrix_solver.rst

 Cable Equation
 --------------

-At the heart of the time evolution step Arbor we find a linear system that must be solved once per time step.
+At the heart of the time evolution step in Arbor we find a linear system that must be solved once per time step.
 This system arises from the cable equation

 .. math::